Contributing

 Spark & Java

-run Spark on your host system.
+The unit tests for ordeq-spark run Spark on your host system.

 This means that Java must be installed on your laptop, and your default Java VM must not be newer than JDK 17, because newer versions remove some deprecated functions that Spark still relies on: